pombreda/lepl/doc-src/manual/intro-3.rst

 Lepl includes tools that simplify working with nested lists, including `sexpr_fold() <api/redirect.html#lepl.support.list.sexpr_fold>`_, `sexpr_flatten() <api/redirect.html#lepl.support.list.sexpr_flatten>`_ and `sexpr_to_tree() <api/redirect.html#lepl.support.list.sexpr_to_tree>`_.
-These all work with any kind of nested iterable (except strings, which are treatd as single values rather than sequences of characters).
+These all work with any kind of nested iterable (except strings, which are treated as single values rather than sequences of characters).
 That means that you can also use tuples, plain old Python lists, and even sub--classes of `List()
 <api/redirect.html#lepl.support.list.List>`_ to structure your AST (the next